 China's economy to sustain recovery in November-December: economic planner

 BEIJING, Nov.
-19 (Xinhua) -- China's economy is expected to maintain its recovery momentum in November and December, as the country's policy toolkit continues to take effect, the National Development and Reform Commission said on Tuesday.
+19 (Xinhua) -- China's economy is expected to maintain its recovery momentum in November and December thanks to the effectiveness of the country's policy toolkit, the National Development and Reform Commission (NDRC) said on Tuesday.

+The commission, the country's top economic planner, is working with other parties to achieve the full-year growth target, said NDRC spokesperson Li Chao at a press conference.

+Multiple economic indicators have shown a rise in market confidence and expectations among business entities since September, with an increase in companies' willingness to invest and produce, Li said.

 Photos